Why I Use Lightroom for Editing Wedding Images

 Capture One Update January 2024

 Capture One surprised the photography community in late 2023 by announcing that Capture One Express, the free version of their software, was coming to an end.
-While this kind of thing in itself is not unheard-of (the business plans and priorities of software developers can change), the shocking aspect of this announcement was that they were not merely ceasing development of the app (which would be completely understandable), or not even removing it from their website so that no one else could install it, but were actually deactivating existing installations on users' computers effective January 30, 2024.
+While this kind of thing in itself is not unheard-of (the business plans and priorities of software developers can change), the shocking aspect of this announcement was that they were not merely ceasing development of the app (which would be completely understandable), or not even removing it from their website so that no one else could download it, but were actually deactivating existing installations on users' computers effective January 30, 2024.

 Capture one says the reason for this is to "focus our efforts on our core products, such as Capture One Pro and mobile apps".
-Again, this explanation is totally understandable.
+Again, this explanation is totally rational.
 Presumably they viewed Capture One Express as a "gateway drug" of sorts, effectively a perpetual limited-feature (but still functional) demo, providing it free to photographers in the hopes that some of them would purchase or subscribe to Capture One Pro, and perhaps this was not yielding enough of a return to justify the resources spent on the free version.

 But the expected way for this kind of situation to be handled would be to simply announce that development of the app had ceased, and no further updates would be provided.
 Naturally over time, the user base of this app would dwindle, as hardware and OS updates would eventually render it unusable, but at least users would have plenty of time to adapt.
 Some photographers, who found the existing Express feature set to be adequate, would hang on to their old computers as long as possible so that they could keep using the app, while others would choose to upgrade to the Pro version, and some (particular non-professionals who can't really justify the cost) would move on to other solutions for their RAW editing needs.

-While I don't doubt that buried in the license agreement is a clause that allows them to legally do this, I can't help but to view this as a horrible business misstep.
-Just using myself as an example, though I'm a happy Lightroom user, I did keep Capture One Express installed on my computer to keep my foot in the door and be familiar with the app, just in case there was ever a compelling reason to switch.
+While I don't doubt that buried in the license agreement is a clause that allowed them to legally do this, I can't help but to view this as a horrible business misstep.
+Just using myself as an example, though I'm a happy Lightroom user, I did keep Capture One Express installed on my computer to keep my foot in the proverbial door and maintain familiarity with the app, just in case there was ever a compelling reason to switch.
 Ceasing development of Express would have represented a neutral, or at worst just slight net negative for me, eventually eliminating my ability to periodically work with it, but I'd still not rule out the possibility of someday buying Capture One Pro.

 Combine that with the fact that, although they do still offer a perpetual license for Capture One Pro, there are NO feature updates provided (not even for defined period of, say, 6 or 12 months), so it's not a very attractive offering.
 Clearly, they are pushing the subscription model, just as Adobe moved to years ago.
 But comparing the feature set and price to Adobe's Photography Plan (which includes Lightroom, Photoshop, mobile apps, and syncing), Capture One is very much a "pay more, get less" proposition.